Treatment and Clinical management

 Side effects of HIV treatment

-Numerous anti-viral drugs, some in combined form, have been approved by the FDA for treatment of HIV, to reduce the viral load and prevent destruction of the immune system.
-These drugs must be given in combination.
-However, they are all associated with side effects.
+Numerous antiretroviral drugs, have been approved by the FDA for treatment of HIV.
+Each of these drugs is associated with side effects.
 The primary method of treating the side effects is to make a change in the antiviral medications.
 Major side effects may include the following:

 Instant Feedback: